SOP For F&B Primary Controls

 4. Two (2) bid minimums are required for recurring purchases such as office supplies and food and beverage items.
 The Bid Sheets should be maintained for one (1) year.
 Any purchase over $500.00 should also have three (3) bids attached to the Purchase Order.

 5. Food and beverage invoices should be signed and dated at the time of delivery by an authorized receiver and entered on the Daily Purchase Log.
-These Logs will be balanced daily to the A/P posting batch and to the General Ledger at month end.
+These Logs will be balanced daily to the A/P posting batch and the General Ledger is a book of accounts in which business transactions are entered after having been recorded i... at month end.

 7. No food should be prepared in the kitchen without a chit from the POS.